A Film Lover’s Guide to the Best Outdoor Cinemas in Europe

 Always a highlight of Paris’ cultural summer calendar, Cinéma en Plein Air turns the lush, manicured lawns of the Parc de la Villette into a wonderful outdoor movie theater.

-With a different theme each year, the festival features a programme of world-class French and international films, as well as interesting, lesser-known releases – all screened at dusk, in their original language.
+With a different theme each year, the festival features a program of world-class French and international films, as well as interesting, lesser-known releases – all screened at dusk in their original language.
 This is, no doubt, one of the best free attractions in Paris.

 Film Festival Locarno